DH@UF is a member of the Florida Digital Humanities Consortium. (opens in new tab)

 - Digital.Humanities @ Oxford Summer School – An annual week-long conference in early July to introduce a range of digital research components to researchers, project managers, research assistants, or students working on any kind of project concerned with the creation or management of digital data for the humanities.

-- Digital Humanities Summer Institute, hosted at the University of Victoria, has an excellent reputation and offers week-long workshops on topics such as text encoding, multimedia, Geographical Information Systems, project management, and digital pedagogy, taught by leaders in the field.
+- Digital Humanities Summer Institute (opens in new tab), hosted at the University of Victoria, has an excellent (opens in new tab) reputation (opens in new tab) and offers week-long workshops on topics such as text encoding, multimedia, Geographical Information Systems, project management, and digital pedagogy, taught by leaders in the field.

 - Lynda (opens in new tab) – UF subscribes to this software training website.

-- Nebraska Digital Workshop, sponsored by the Center for Digital Research in the Humanities (CDRH) at the University of Nebraska–Lincoln (UNL), enables a select group of early career scholars to present their work to and get feedback from senior scholars.
+- Nebraska Digital Workshop (opens in new tab), sponsored by the Center for Digital Research in the Humanities (CDRH) at the University of Nebraska–Lincoln (UNL), enables a select group of early career scholars to present their work to and get feedback from senior scholars.

 - NEH Institutes (opens in new tab)explore key topics in the digital humanities and often cover travel costs.
 Graduate Students are particularly encouraged to attend.